RoadieHQ/roadie-backstage-plugins/.changeset/kind-keys-begin.md

 '@roadiehq/scaffolder-backend-module-utils': patch
 ---

-Update README and entity point for scaffolder utils and http request actions.
+Update README and entry point for scaffolder utils and http request actions.